Nervosys/Botnix/docs/languages-frameworks/dart.section.md

 This can be done in `preBuild`, in one of two ways:

-1. Packaging the tool with `buildDartApplication`, adding it to Nixpkgs, and running it like any other application
+1. Packaging the tool with `buildDartApplication`, adding it to Botpkgs, and running it like any other application
 2. Running the tool from the package cache

 Of these methods, the first is recommended when using a tool that does not need